AchileAchile/My-Pretend-Dashboard/README.md

 Each of this dimensions is called by dc.js to plot the graph/chart or pie chart as the case maybe.
 The dataset is literarily defined by the 'week' dimension.
 The 'week' is subdivided into four categories which are passed on under which they values of the rating are distributed, and these are:
-+   First
-+   Second
-+   Third
-+   Fourth
++   'First' means first week of any Month
++   'Second' means second week of any Month
++   'Third' means third week of any Month
++   'Fourth' means fourth week of any Month

-The value of 'First' at any point in time represent the rating in the first week of the Month under review.
-Consider January for instance, 'First', will indicate the rating in the first week of the
-'Month'.
-'Second' will also imply the rating for the second week of January and ditto for 'Third' and 'Fourth'.
+The value of 'First' at any point in date represents the rating in the first week of the Month under review.
+Consider January for instance, 'First', will indicate the the value of customer review in the first week of 'January'.
+'Second' will also imply the value for the second week of January and ditto for 'Third' and 'Fourth'.
 Thus, a Month is given by rating in 'First', 'Second', 'Third' and 'Fourth' as the case maybe.
 The Year 2018 is summed up in twelve months from January to December hence a total of twelve multiply by four weeks.
 At the top of the User Interface just below the heading there are two drop down boxes for 'week selector-week' and 'week selector-Month'.
 The 'week selector-week' provides a list of the following possible